Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Reciprocal relation for the second moment of force

 \subsection{Decomposition of a third-order tensor into a traceless tensor and isotopic contributions}

-The decomposition of $\mathbb{K}_{ijk}$ into a deviatoric part and isotopic part, on only two indices is not a trivial task.
-Following the strategy of \citet{nadim1991motion} we consider an arbitrary third order tensor, $\mathbb{K}_{ijk}$, that represents the second moment of hydrodynamic forces.
-We assume that $\mathbb{K}$ can be decomposed into the sum
+The decomposition of $K_{ijk}$ into a deviatoric part and isotopic parts, on only two indices is not a trivial task.
+Following the strategy of \citet{nadim1991motion} we consider an arbitrary third-order tensor, $K_{ijk}$, that represents the second moment of hydrodynamic forces.
+We assume that $\textbf{K}$ can be decomposed into the sum